Science 10 and Foundations and Precalculus Math 10 or permission from the course teacher.

 Student-paced – Students are asked to complete a schedule for themselves using the built-in scheduler as one of the first activities in the course.
 This will give students the big picture of their commitment and progress towards completion.

 At the end of most units, there is a send in assignment which the teacher will use to assess the student’s understanding, and give the student specific feedback on their strengths and how to improve in the course.

-There are 5 supervised unit tests and a final exam in Chemistry 11.
-Each unit test is intended to take roughly 1.5 hours.
-Students should plan on having up to 3 hours available for writing the final.
+There are 5 timed take-home unit tests and 2 online supervised Term Tests (Units 1-3 and Units 4-6) in Chemistry 11.
+Each unit test and each Term Test is intended to take roughly 1.5 hours.